Getting your PMP certification before PMP exam changes Dec 31, 2020

-The PMP exam will be changed on June 30, 2020.
 The new exam content outline is VERY different from the current exam content outline.
 Much of the new content is not covered in PMBOK, so it is not yet clear how you are expected to study for the new exam.

 I strongly recommend everyone to try to write the current exam before it gets changed.

 Here's what you need to do to get your application to write the PMP exam approved quickly:

 - Complete the required number of hours and months directing and leading professional project management activities (see next step).

 - Find out if your project experience meets PMI's requirements for the PMP application using my free online PMP Requirements Check.

 - Optional: worry about how you are supposed to find the time to understand all PMI's requirements for submitting your PMP application (or skip this step and sign up for FastPM Wizard™ or FastPM Concierge™).

 - Start creating your draft PMP application on certification.pmi.org or have us prepare your PMP application for you.
 You should prepare your application as early as possible so that your exam preparation is not delayed while waiting for your PMP application to be approved (which usually takes 5 business days, but can take several weeks or more if your application is audited).

 - Get a certificate of completion or a transcript documenting 35 hours of PM training from a university or PMI REP such as Joseph Philip's online PMP Exam Prep on Udemy.com (usually "on sale" for about $15).